-FedRAMP Agency Liaisons are dedicated points of contact within each agency who serve as the bridge connecting an agency and the FedRAMP PMO.
+FedRAMP Agency Liaisons are dedicated points of contact within most federal agencies who serve as the bridge connecting an agency and FedRAMP.
 The FedRAMP Agency Liaison Program established a voluntary community of trained individuals that will serve as a unified voice across federal agencies as they teach and facilitate FedRAMP processes and procedures.
-The goals of the FedRAMP Agency Liaison Program are to promote faster and more efficient authorizations and enable Agency Liaisons to train others within their agencies about the FedRAMP process.
+The goals of the FedRAMP Agency Liaison Program are to promote faster and more efficient authorizations and enable agency liaisons to train others within their agencies about the FedRAMP process.